bemyohannes/post-install-config/README.md

 -	Click Roles >
 -	Click Add New Role

-You can create and assign an unlimited number of roles to Agents with access to various departments.
+You can create and assign an unlimited number of roles to Agents with access to various departments and also set permissions for the roles

 <p>
 <img src="https://i.imgur.com/v8SThbB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>